della-padula/SSU_OpenSource_Team/README.md

 ## Git Flow
 (iteration/(year)/(version) - develop - feature/(name)
-release branch : checkout release version branch from master
+iteration branch : checkout iteration version branch from develop

 ## How to pull request
 1) From feature to develop.